 ENTP – Fief: France 1429

 Want to use that massive amount of strategic thinking you have stored away in your brain?
 Look no further than Fief: France 1429.
 Take on the role of a noble in 15th century France and fight to become the most powerful ruling force in the kingdom.
 This game will take advantage of your amazing intuitive abilities, your logical deductive skills, and your charm.
 You’ll have to work to make deals, negotiate, form secret pacts, and more.
-The complexity and intrigue of this game has been known to break friendships, but I believe you’re up for this ruthless yet entertaining job!
+The complexity and intrigue of this game have been known to break friendships, but I believe you’re up for this ruthless yet entertaining job!

 Find out more here: Fief: France 1429 Board Game